 Chapelizod is named for Isolde’s chapel.
 Her tragic love with Tristan was associated with Chapelizod but not caused by the environment.
 The undoing of a promised queen and pristine knight was a potion, administered perhaps with malice, perhaps through carelessness.
-Superstitious Joyce may have accepted the unlucky nature of Chapelizod since he also sets the scene of Humpty Dumpty’s fall from the nearby Magazine Wall in Finnegans Wake.
+Superstitious Joyce may have accepted the unlucky nature of Chapelizod since he also sets the scene of Humpty Dumpty’s fall from the nearby Magazine Wall in Finnegans Wake in Isolde’s Chapel.

 The stiff-necked clerk protected himself against any such acts of carelessness through persnickety attention to the details of his apartment.
 Armored with obsession, he “abhorred anything which betokened physical or mental disorder.”
 One sheet of music was allowed on the stand.
 He also made a sacrament of the placement and repositioning of his lamp.
 Duffy considered attendance at musical performances “the only dissipations of his life.”
 He ordered his books, not by subject or author but by girth.